hephaestus-compiler-project/types-bug-study-artifact/README.md

 re-compute the results presented in our paper.
 * `scripts/fetch`: This is the directory that contains the scripts needed to download the initial dataset described in our paper (Phase 1 and Phase 2).
-* `categorization`: A python DSL language to categorize the analyzed bugs.
+* `categorization`: Python code used to categorize the analyzed bugs.
 For more information see `categorization/README.md`.
 * `data`: The dataset of the analyzed 320 bugs.
 * `data/bugs.json`: Contains all 320 bugs of our study.
 Each bug has the